robfatland/pythonbytes/projects/README.md

 ## Instructions

-* For small simple projects click on [**coils**](https://github.com/robfatland/pythonbytes/tree/master/projects/coils#pythonbytes-project-in-depth)
+For small simple projects click on [**coils**](https://github.com/robfatland/pythonbytes/tree/master/projects/coils#pythonbytes-project-in-depth).
-* Read further for more ideas: Projects that are more challenging.
-Use links to read more about a project.
+Read further down this list for more projects that are more challenging.
+Use links to read more about each project.
-* Remember: If you get stuck: Get help on Slack.
-* :star: is easier, :dragon: is harder, :mountain: is very challenging.
+Remember: If you get stuck: Get help on Slack.
+The :star: means easier, :dragon: is harder, :mountain: is very challenging.

 - :star: Starter projects are called [**coils**](https://github.com/robfatland/pythonbytes/tree/master/projects/coils#pythonbytes-project-in-depth)